larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The IETF community will treat people with kindness and grace, but not endless patience.

-This memo describes the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
+This memo establishes a policy for the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
 It establishes guardrails
 for moderation and a moderator team.
 That team will develop a uniform